 type of the input image, and it is best determined through

 'ClipLimit'— Contrast enhancement limit

-Contrast enhancement limit, specified as a real scalar in the range [0, 1].
+Contrast enhancement limit, specified as a number in the range [0, 1].
 Higher limits result in more contrast.

 'ClipLimit' is a contrast factor that prevents